Day in the Life Studies: A Unique Method for Gathering User Context

 Below we’ll explore when to use this type of study, when you shouldn’t, how to conduct one remotely, and an example study design.

 What is a Day in the Life study?

-A Day in the Life study is a kind of study that takes a broad, contextual look at participants’ lives and routines.
+A Day in the Life study takes a broad, contextual look at participants’ lives and routines.

 A Day in the Life study takes everything a step back.
-Instead of targeting a product-moment, the scope zooms out to understand a whole aspect of a participant’s experience, whether it directly has to do with the product or not.
+Instead of targeting a product moment, the scope zooms out to understand the whole aspect of a participant’s experience, whether it directly has to do with the product or not.

 This design style can attend a huge array of questions about participant’s lives, including: